LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/dom-and-events/event-listeners.rst

 Event Details
 -------------
-A benefit of using ``addEventListener`` is that an *event* parameter is passed as the parameter to the event handler function.
+A benefit of using ``addEventListener`` is that an *event* parameter can be passed to the event handler function.
 This event is an object instance of the Event class, which defines methods and properties related to events.

 .. sourcecode:: js